edma2/clojure-msgpack/README.md

 # clojure-msgpack

 clojure-msgpack is a library for
-* encoding native Clojure data structures as MessagePack byte sequences.
+* serializing native Clojure data structures as MessagePack byte sequences.
-* decoding MessagePack byte sequences into native Clojure data structures.
+* deserializing MessagePack byte sequences into native Clojure data structures.

 ## Usage

 => (require ['clojure-msgpack.core :as 'msgpack])

+; Returns a Seq of java.lang.Byte
-=> (msgpack/encode {:compact true :schema 0}) ; returns a Seq of java.lang.Byte
+=> (msgpack/serialize {:compact true :schema 0})

-=> (msgpack/decode raw-bytes) ; accepts any Seq of java.lang.Byte
+; Accepts a Seq of java.lang.Byte
+=> (msgpack/deserialize raw-bytes)

+When serializing, the most compact representation of the clojure object is chosen.

 ## License